zendesk/resque-disable-job/README.md

 # Resque::Disable::Job

 This is a Resque plugin that allows us to disable jobs from being processed, by using the job class name and arguments.
-It uses some Redis data structures to keep a record of what jobs need to be disabled and how many jobs were disabled for that setting.
+It uses some Redis data structures to keep a record of what jobs need to be disabled and how many jobs were disabled for that rule.

 ## Installation